Examples for .NET

 function creates an AlertDialog

-and is displayed using the Show
+and displays it using the Show

 method: